 Hard water can hinder the effectiveness of DIY laundry soap

-Hard water has high amounts of minerals present in it, and those minerals can hinder the removal of dirt and stains on your laundry.
-While store-bought detergents have added chemicals to prevent those minerals from interfering with the cleaning process of the soap, homemade detergent doesn’t; this means your clothes won’t be as clean when washed in hard water and they may feel stiff or have a filmy residue.
+Hard water has high amounts of natural minerals in it, and those minerals can hinder the removal of dirt and stains on your laundry.
+While store-bought detergents have added chemicals to prevent those minerals from interfering with the cleaning process of the soap, homemade detergent doesn’t; this means your clothes won’t be as clean when washed in hard water, and they may feel stiff or have a filmy residue.

 The ingredients used to make homemade laundry detergent don’t perform as well in cold water since they won’t dissolve completely.
 With most homemade laundry detergents, using warm or hot water is recommended.